JoaquinAmatRodrigo/skforecast/docs/quick-start/introduction-forecasting.md

 ## Backtesting forecasting models

 Backtesting is a term used in modeling to refer to testing a predictive model on historical data.
-Backtesting involves moving backwards in time, step-by-step, in as many stages as are considered necessary.
-Therefore, it is a special type of cross-validation applied to previous time period(s).
+Backtesting involves moving backward in time, step-by-step, in as many stages as is necessary.
+Therefore, it is a special type of cross-validation applied to previous period(s).

 ### Backtesting with refit